 - An observation or disclosure of harm (by an adult or child) of actual harm or abuse to a child;

-- A suggestion or indication of potential harm or abuse to a child;
+- A suspicion, suggestion or indication of actual or potential harm or abuse to a child;

 - A breach of the Behavioural Guidelines for Supporter Visits;

-- Child pornography that is received through ChildFund electronic equipment.
+- Child pornography or child abuse that is received through ChildFund electronic equipment.

 - You are aware that an individual involved with ChildFund Australia or a partner organisation has abused a child outside of work (a family member, domestic worker or through prostitution);